-In a 2013 study by Bi et al (Bi et al. 2013), 48 New Zealand white rabbits were equally divided into four groups, who were subjected to a 20-minute periaortic incubation with different solutions.
-In the AAA model of one group CaCl2 (0.5 mol/L) and PPE (1 Unit/mL) were used in a 1.5-cm aortic segment.
+Bi et al. (2013b), 48 New Zealand white rabbits were equally divided into four groups, who were subjected to a 20-min periaortic incubation with different solutions.
+In the AAA model of one group CaCl2 (0.5 mol/l) and PPE (1 U/ml) were used in a 1.5-cm aortic segment.
 The second and third groups underwent incubation with either CaCl2 or PPE.
 The fourth group constituted the sham (control) group and saline was used for incubation.
 The diameter of the incubated aortic section was measured on days 5, 15 and 30.
 Animals were sacrificed on day 5 and day 30 for histopathological and immunohistochemical studies.
-All animals in the CaCl2/PPE group developed aneurysm, with an average dilation ratio of $65.3\%\pm 8.9\%$ on day 5, $86.5\%\pm 28.7\%$ on day 15 and 203.6% $\pm 39.1\%$ on day 30.
-This group exhibited less IMT, endothelial recovery, elastin and SMC content, but stronger expression of MMP-2, MMP-9 and a mouse monoclonal antirabbit macrophage antibody recognizing connective tissue and vascular macrophages (RAM11) compared to the controls.
+All animals in the CaCl2/PPE group developed aneurysm, with an average dilation ratio of 65.3±8.9 % on day 5, 86.5±28.7 % on day 15 and 203.6±39.1% on day 30.
+This group exhibited less IMT, endothelial recovery, elastin and SMC content, but stronger expression of MMP-2, MMP-9 and a mouse monoclonal anti-rabbit macrophage antibody recognizing connective tissue and vascular macrophages (RAM11) compared to the controls.
 No aneurysm was found in the CaCl2-only group, and only one aneurysm was seen on day 5 in the PPE-only group.

-Based on previous research from the 1950s and 1960s on aortic calcification after $\beta$ -aminopropionitrile ingestion in rats, Gertz et al (Gertz et al. 1988) suggested that a pathogenic link between calcium deposition and aneurysm formation exist.
+Based on previous research from the 1950s and 1960s on aortic calcification after β -aminopropionitrile ingestion in rats, Gertz et al. (1988) suggested that a pathogenic link between calcium deposition and aneurysm formation exist.
 In their study, aneurysm of the common carotid artery was produced in rabbits using periarterial application of CaCl2.
-By using a similar method, Freestone et al (Freestone et al. 1997) reported the successful AAA induction in rabbits with the addition of the inflammatory-cell activator thioglycollate to the periaortic application of CaCl2.
-Formation and development of AAA under normolipidemic conditions using CaCl2 induction was reported with the introduction of the first reproducible CaCl2 murine model of AAA by Chiou et al (Chiou et al. 2001).
+By using a similar method, Freestone et al. (1997) reported the successful AAA induction in rabbits with the addition of the inflammatory-cell activator thioglycollate to the periaortic application of CaCl2.
+Formation and development of AAA under normolipidemic conditions using CaCl2 induction was reported with the introduction of the first reproducible CaCl2 murine model of AAA by Chiou et al. (2001).
 The histological and macroscopic features of this model resemble the alterations seen in fusiform human arterial aneurysms, such as calcium depositions occurring within the aortic media with destruction of elastic lamellae and SMC (Chiou et al. 2001).
-Influx of inflammatory cells and lack of thrombus have also been reported (Daugherty and Cassis 2004; Bi et al. 2013; Powell et al. 1991).
+Influx of inflammatory cells and lack of thrombus have also been reported (Daugherty and Cassis 2004, Bi et al. 2013b, Powell 1991).